Southern Red Velvet Cake

 Add the eggs one by one, beating each one into the butter mixture.

-Then add the mayonnaise and sour cream and mix again.
+Then add the vanilla extract, mayonnaise, and sour cream and mix again.

-Add the red food coloring and mix gently to achieve a batter with an intense red color.
+Squeeze the entire contents of the red food coloring tube into the mixture to achieve a batter with an intense color.

 Next, pour in the vinegar and buttermilk mixture into the red batter.